-An artist-decorator turns an outdated top floor into a luxurious master bedroom space flooded with natural light.
+An artist-decorator turns an outdated top floor into a luxurious attic master bedroom suite flooded with natural light.

 Heaven.
 I’m still pinching myself,” says Amy K., describing her spacious new master bedroom closet.
-That sentiment could extend to her new bedroom with an intimate sitting room tucked behind the fireplace, or to the elegant new white marble bath – all part of an 1100 square-foot-space attic space which she recently rebuilt as a stunning master bedroom suite in her 1889 St. Paul, Minnesota home.
+That sentiment could extend to her new bedroom with an intimate sitting room tucked behind the fireplace, or to the elegant new white marble bath – all part of an 1100 square-foot-space attic master bedroom suite which she recently built in her 1889 St. Paul, Minnesota home.

 Amy’s no novice when it comes to old-house redos.
 We showed her wonderful Heritage Range Kitchen with its show-stopping black Bertazzoni stove in June 2010 and photos of that kitchen have been pinned more than 1000 times!
 I’ve updating that post with two new images so I hope you won’t miss reading, or rereading, that on the link (just above).